Lightnet/gunjstrustsharekey/README.md

  - function decryptvalue return value (allow owner user to decrypt key value)
  - function decryptdata (to allow other user to decrypt key value/data from gun or sea but not self)
   - `let to = gun.user(public key)`
+ - function decryptonce (v3) (to allow other user to decrypt key value/data from user not gun.get('namespace'))
 ```

 # To Do List: